Glaucus and Scylla Gm-00084701

 The painting was intended as a design for a tapestry series woven by the Gobelins factories and representing the loves of the gods.

-Wall Murals are printed on 42" matte finish, self-adhesive PhotoTex fabric panels that combine and mount easily and are great for a smooth wall surface.
+Wall Murals are printed on 42" matte finish, self-adhesive Kodak PhotoText fabric panels that combine and mount easily on a non textured wall surface.
 We can custom make to any size, just ask.

 Stretched Canvas is stretched by hand over 1.5" thick pine bars and printed on cotton poly matte finish canvas.
-Each is canvas hand coated with Hahnemuhle UV/Archive coating, these are Swiss quality best in industry canvases.
-Please order an even number as we ship two stretched canvases in a single carton.
+Each canvas is hand coated with Hahnemuhle UV/Archive coating, these are Swiss quality best in industry canvases.

-All our images are digitized from the original negative , printed and assembled in Switzerland to museum standards by our master printer.
+All our images are digitized from the original negative, printed and assembled in Switzerland to museum standards by our master printer.

-All of our products are popular and custom made by hand to order, please allow 4-6 weeks to make them and 1-2 weeks for shipment anywhere in the world.
+All of our products are popular and custom made by hand to order, please allow 2-4 weeks to make them and 1-2 weeks for shipment anywhere in the world.

 Questions?
 Please email service@archivea.com

 Artwork in this collection is from The J. Paul Getty Museum.
-Reproduction rights are reserved by the copyright owner and used under license by Archivea GmbH. .
+Reproduction rights are reserved by the copyright owner and used under license by Archivea GmbH.